 Students in the Diederich College of Communication are expected to comply with the academic requirements and regulations listed in the university section of this bulletin and must fulfill the graduation requirements stated in the bulletin issued the year they entered Marquette.

 Students who interrupt their enrollment from the university, normally follow the degree requirements in the bulletin in effect during the academic year of their readmission.
 Policies and regulations that are in effect at the time of return apply to all students, regardless of the term of initial enrollment.

 The college adheres to the University Academic Integrity Policy found in the university section of this bulletin.
 Ethical behavior is essential to any communication professional and it is expected of students in the Diederich College of Communication.
 Cheating, plagiarism, unapproved collaboration or falsifying work in whole or in part are infractions that can result in a failing grade for an assignment and/or a course or even dismissal from the college.

 Academic Dismissal/Probation/Academic Alert (CAA)

 The Diederich College of Communication adheres to the University Academic Censure Policy.

 Students admitted to the Diederich College of Communication are expected to meet college academic standards.
 Academic performance is monitored carefully by the college, and students who fail to maintain steady progress or demonstrate adequate achievement are subject to academic censure.

-In addition, any internal transfer student who has his/her ‘Required to Withdraw for Academic Reasons’ appeal approved by the college is reinstated or readmitted as an undeclared major on probation for a minimum of one term and special conditions are prescribed in writing at the time of the student’s transfer into the college.
-The internal transfer student who fails to fulfill the specified terms of the conditions, is required to withdraw for academic reasons at the end of the term and there is no guarantee any future appeal will be upheld.
+In addition, internal transfer students who have a ‘Required to Withdraw for Academic Reasons’ appeal approved by the college are reinstated or readmitted as an undeclared major on probation for a minimum of one term and special conditions are prescribed in writing at the time of the transfer into the college.
+Internal transfer students who fail to fulfill the specified terms of the conditions, are required to withdraw for academic reasons at the end of the term and there is no guarantee any future appeal will be upheld.

 College Academic Alert (CAA)